Sangarshanan/Computer-Vision/README.md

 2) It is not convenient to retrain the model every time we add a picture of a new person to the system.
 However, we can use Siamese neural network for face recognition.

+I am using the triplet loss function....Triplet because it used THREE vectors

+- Vector of the image we feed I

+- Vector of positive image P

+- Vector of Negative image N

+It tries to reduce the distance between I-P while increasing the distance between I-N